STEVE INSKEEP, Host:

 MORRIS: The beef industry is now dominated by four huge packing companies.
 They buy most of their animals through confidential contracts.
 Stevenson says those agreements tend to favor high-volume producers and punish guys like him.

-Mr. STEVENSON: It and other things have been devastating.
+STEVENSON: It and other things have been devastating.
 I filed for bankruptcy this year.

 MORRIS: More than half a million cattle operations have gone under in the last three decades.
-And Mississippi cattleman Fred Stokes has a word for whats happening.
+And Mississippi cattleman Fred Stokes has a word for what's happening.

-Mr. FRED STOKES (Cattleman): We call it chickenization.
+FRED STOKES: We call it chickenization.

-Mike Weaver heads Contract Poultry Growers of the Virginias, and says survivors barely hang on.
+MORRIS: Mike Weaver heads Contract Poultry Growers of the Virginias, and says survivors barely hang on.

 MORRIS: The USDA wants force packers to justify any preferential pricing they give one rancher over another.
-But some farmers whove flourished working closely with packers say theyre not interested in a big government solution.
+But some farmers who've flourished working closely with packers say they're not interested in a big government solution.

-Kansas mega-rancher Bill Haw says changing the rules to prop up less efficient producers is sentimentality run amok.
+MORRIS: Kansas mega-rancher Bill Haw says changing the rules to prop up less efficient producers is sentimentality run amok.

-MORRIS: So ranchers on both sides of the debate over the proposed Packers and Stockyards Act changes predict more pain in the industry if things dont go their way.
-Could be theyre both right.
+MORRIS: So ranchers on both sides of the debate over the proposed Packers and Stockyards Act changes predict more pain in the industry if things don't go their way.
+Could be they're both right.
 When asked about it at a press conference in Kansas City yesterday, U.S. Agricultural Secretary Tom Vilsack cited grim statistics: Nine out of 10 hog farmers operating in 1980 are gone.

 MORRIS: Question is: Is it the market or is it something else?

-Sec.
 VILSACK: That's a good question.
 And how do you ask that question?
 You propose rules, and then you get comments, and you have a conversation about it.

-For NPR News, I'm Frank Morris in Kansas City.
+MORRIS: For NPR News, I'm Frank Morris in Kansas City.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.